Chapter 1: Youth

+Paine prefers dagger-thrown complaints over good manners; after she tosses away the watered-down soda, she snatches the bucket of popcorn from his hands and begins chomping down on them.
 "Couldn't you see?
 Limitless was about this novelist who couldn't write a stupid story, and then he meets some long lost brother-in-law who gives him this magical drug and… damn, the movie got boring in the middle.
-I was expecting more action, but the only real exciting part was near the end when that Russian guy tried to kill him.
+I mean, I was expecting more action, but the only real exciting part was near the end when that Russian guy tried to kill him.
 Instead, all we get is a loser living the good life.
 I didn't come to watch a movie about crap that already happens in real life."

 "I'm impressed how realistic the movie was, given the fact it was science fiction.
-If you would stop to think about it, the movie was more than just a failure novelist who lived a dishonest life through a magical drug.
+If you would stop to think about it, the movie was more than just a failure novelist who lived a dishonest life through some kind of magical drug.
 Watching the movie, you could learn not to repeat the same mistakes he did.
-Dabbling with money and shady people while acting like you have a Jesus-complex can only bring bad luck."
+Dabbling in greed and shady people while acting like you have a Jesus-complex can only bring bad luck."

 "Well, I liked the ending.
 It wasn't sad.
 And of course he won the girl.
 What main character doesn't?"
 Tired of standing, Paine plops on the bench, lounging with her legs crossed.

 "Yes, but…" He frowns, annoyed.
-Normally he would devise a smooth plan to make a move, perhaps hold her hand or wrap an arm around her shoulder, but expressing his opinion stole precedence.
+Normally he would devise a smooth plan to make a move ― perhaps hold her hand or wrap an arm around her shoulder ― but in this moment, he feels the need to challenge her opinion.
 "Did you not see what he did throughout the movie?
 He may have cared for his girlfriend greatly, however he's far from the self-respecting type.
-While he had an on-off relationship with her, he slept with other women, even without the drug's influence.
+While he had an on-off relationship with her, he slept with other women even without the drug's influence.
 What does that say about his character?"

 "That he's a typical guy.
 I think that was normal."
 She shrugs.
 "I didn't like it either, but so what?
 It's just a movie."

 "Yes.
 You're right.
 It's just a movie."
-Baralai slumps into his seat, resigned.
-He expected Paine to be more delicate or considerate outside her blunt persona when they were alone, but she still acts the same even without their friends around.
-At the least, he wanted her to possess some capacity to hold a meaningful or intellectual conversation about a movie beyond its mere purpose of entertainment.
-Maybe he expected too much, or maybe he did not know Paine as well as he thought he did.
-Regardless of the facts, today discouraged his feelings.
+Baralai reclines into his seat, resigned.
+He expected Paine to act a little more considerate outside her blunt persona, but she still acts the same even without their friends around.
+Or at least see her possess some capacity to hold a meaningful or intellectual conversation about a movie beyond its mere purpose of entertainment, but alas the day has chosen to disappoint him.
+Did he set his expectations too high, or did he presume to know her when in fact he only saw the surface?

 "I have to go to the bathroom.
 Mind waiting?"